Climate Change

 Growing cries for action to effectively address the climate and other environmental crises hold important implications for the governance of cross-border investments.
 Policymakers and environmental advocates have often overlooked how provisions granted by states in international investment agreements (IIAs) have been used by investors to challenge government measures taken in the public interest to protect the environment and advance environmental justice.
 This 2019 paper, published in the Sciences Po Legal Review issue devoted to the climate crisis, explains how the investor-state dispute settlement (ISDS) mechanism, made available to investors in thousands of bilateral and multilateral trade and investment agreements, may influence the future of environmental justice.
 A shorter version of this piece was published on the Kluwer Arbitration Blog on November 13, 2019.

 The special protections under international law that the Energy Charter Treaty (ECT) gives to fossil fuel investors and their investments go in the opposite direction of what is needed for the world to decarbonize its energy matrix and fight the climate emergency.
 This article, available in English and Spanish, discusses the efforts to reform the treaty, explains why terminating it would be a better idea, and recommends withdrawing from it and neutralizing its survival clause as a second-best strategy.
 This follow-up analysis of the June 2022 Agreement in Principle on the so-called “modernization” of the ECT concludes that the proposed treaty amendment fails to rise to the mounting global challenges regarding energy investment, climate action, and sustainable development.
+Reflecting on how states could best fill the vacuum of the ECT, this piece discusses the role of multilateralism and international law for climate-aligned, sustainable investment in a just energy transition.

 Existing investment treaties do not and cannot advance climate goals.
 There is a fundamental misalignment between the existing international investment regime—including its centerpiece: investor–state arbitration—and the actions needed to meet the objectives of the international climate regime and avoid catastrophic climate change.
 Read CCSI’s work on a wholly new regime for investment governance, moving away from investment protection and arbitration.